spossner/aoc/README.md

 # Deploy to PyPi
 ## Pre-Req
+- set the new version in `setup.py` – note that files which already exist in PyPi are not uploaded (note the error message)
-Install setuptools, wheel and the twine package by running `venv/bin/python -m pip install --upgrade setuptools wheel twine` in jetbrains console
+- Install setuptools, wheel and the twine package by running `venv/bin/python -m pip install --upgrade setuptools wheel twine` in jetbrains console

 ## Deploy
 1. Build the dist into /dist folder by running